Ask Slashdot: How Many Books Do You Read a Month? - Slashdot

 about one per month (Score:1)

-Writing Instead of Reading (Score:2)
+Writing Instead of Reading (Score:1)

 This past year I've been focused on writing books instead of reading them.
 (I'd like to do both but time constraints kept me from that.)
 I'm working on the sequel to my first book Defenders of Shadow and Light: Ghost Thief [ghostthiefnovel.com].